-The very narrow street between Archiginnasio della Sapienza and S. Giacomo degli Spagnoli was enlarged between 1936-38 by shortening the nave of the latter and building a new fašade in a backward position; the block of houses which is visible at the centre of the plate was also pulled down so that the view now reaches the left side of Palazzo del Collegio Germanico.
+The very narrow street between Archiginnasio della Sapienza and S. Giacomo degli Spagnoli was enlarged in 1936-938 by shortening the nave of the latter and building a new fašade in a backward position; the block of houses which is visible at the centre of the plate was demolished so that the view reaches the left side of Palazzo del Collegio Germanico.
 Palazzo Madama is now hidden by Palazzo Carpegna which was pulled down and rebuilt in a slightly forward position, in line with the fašade of Archiginnasio della Sapienza.

-In 1632 Gian Lorenzo Bernini suggested the name of Francesco Borromini to Pope Urban VIII as a master builder capable of completing the construction of Archiginnasio della Sapienza; Borromini was a nephew of Carlo Maderno, a famous architect of the early XVIIth century, and at that time he was working as assistant to Bernini in the completion of Palazzo Barberini; the task he was assigned was rather limited: the completion of the southern and northern sides of the courtyard and the construction of a small church at its eastern end and a second entrance from Piazza di S. Eustachio.
+In 1632 Gian Lorenzo Bernini suggested the name of Francesco Borromini to Pope Urban VIII as a master builder capable of completing the construction of Archiginnasio della Sapienza; Borromini was a nephew of Carlo Maderno, a famous architect of the early XVIIth century, and at that time he was working as assistant to Bernini in the completion of Palazzo Barberini; the task he was assigned was rather limited: the completion of the courtyard, the construction of a small church at its eastern end and a second entrance from Piazza di S. Eustachio.

 Borromini could only follow the pattern established by Della Porta for the courtyard, but he showed his ingenuity in the design of the church.
-Pope Urban VIII endorsed Borromini's 1642 project: it was relatively inexpensive (all the decoration was based on stucco works), it reminded of the pope's heraldic symbol (the lantern was supposed to represent the sting of a bee) and it was supported by an elaborate rationale linked to Sapienza.
+Pope Urban VIII endorsed Borromini's 1642 project: it was relatively inexpensive (the decoration was based on stucco works), it evocated the Pope's heraldic symbol (the lantern was supposed to represent the sting of a bee) and it was supported by a rationale linked to wisdom.

-Archiginnasio della Sapienza had academic courses on Theology and Law and its church was dedicated to St. Yves, patron saint of lawyers, although the church in the past was also associated with four other saints: Fortunato, Leone, Luca and Pantaleo.
+Archiginnasio della Sapienza had academic courses on Theology and Law and its church was dedicated to St. Yves, patron saint of lawyers, although the church was associated also with four other saints: Fortunatus, Leo, Luke and Pantaleon.

 The inner courtyard and the church show the heraldic symbols of the popes who one after the other contributed to building and decorating Archiginnasio della Sapienza and S. Ivo.